 3. Get your hashtag on

-If you love snapping picks of you and your furkid, make sure to share them on social media using #InternationalCatDay or #BeCatCurious in honor of this year’s theme - Training for Cats and their Humans.
+If you love snapping picks of you and your furkid (especially those involving them using particular kitty resources in honour of this years theme), make sure to share them on social media using #InternationalCatDay and #BeCatCurious.

 Animal shelters are always looking for volunteers to help them clean cages, feed cats, process adoptions, or just spend some time providing all the felines-in-residence with some mental and physical stimulation.